cavi-au/Consent-O-Matic/README.md

       "selector": ".myButton",
       "textFilter": "Save settings"
    },
-   "ctrlKey": false
+   "openInTab": false
 }
 ```

-`ctrlKey` if set to true, will trigger a ctrl+click instead of a click.
-Which should make the link, if any, open in a new tab.
+`openInTab` if set to true, will trigger a ctrl+shift+click instead of a click.
+Which should make the link, if any, open in a new tab, and focus that tab.

 In this example we only use a simple `target` with a `textFilter` but full [DOM selection](#dom-selection) is supported.